vkhare26/MiniRAG-Temporal-Enhancement/minirag/api/README.md

 ### About Ollama API

-We provide an Ollama-compatible interfaces for LightRAG, aiming to emulate LightRAG as an Ollama chat model.
-This allows AI chat frontends supporting Ollama, such as Open WebUI, to access LightRAG easily.
+We provide an Ollama-compatible interfaces for MiniRAG, aiming to emulate MiniRAG as an Ollama chat model.
+This allows AI chat frontends supporting Ollama, such as Open WebUI, to access MiniRAG easily.

-#### Choose Query mode in chat

-A query prefix in the query string can determines which LightRAG query mode is used to generate the respond for the query.
-The supported prefixes include:

-/local
-/global
-/hybrid
-/naive
-/mix

-For example, chat message "/mix 唐僧有几个徒弟" will trigger a mix mode query for LighRAG.
-A chat message without query prefix will trigger a hybrid mode query by default。

-#### Connect Open WebUI to LightRAG
+#### Connect Open WebUI to MiniRAG

-After starting the lightrag-server, you can add an Ollama-type connection in the Open WebUI admin pannel.
-And then a model named lightrag:latest will appear in Open WebUI's model management interface.
-Users can then send queries to LightRAG through the chat interface.
+After starting the minirag-server, you can add an Ollama-type connection in the Open WebUI admin pannel.
+And then a model named minirag:latest will appear in Open WebUI's model management interface.
+Users can then send queries to MiniRAG through the chat interface.

 ## Configuration

-LightRAG can be configured using either command-line arguments or environment variables.
+MiniRAG can be configured using either command-line arguments or environment variables.
 When both are provided, command-line arguments take precedence over environment variables.

 For better performance, the API server's default values for TOP_K and COSINE_THRESHOLD are set to 50 and 0.4 respectively.
-If COSINE_THRESHOLD remains at its default value of 0.2 in LightRAG, many irrelevant entities and relations would be retrieved and sent to the LLM.
+If COSINE_THRESHOLD remains at its default value of 0.2 in MiniRAG, many irrelevant entities and relations would be retrieved and sent to the LLM.

 ### Environment Variables

-You can configure LightRAG using environment variables by creating a `.env` file in your project root directory.
+You can configure MiniRAG using environment variables by creating a `.env` file in your project root directory.
 Here's a complete example of available environment variables:

 ```env
 # Server Configuration